Governance

 Vice President, North Africa

-Saleh Abdel Rahman, PhD (AKA Dr. Saleh EL-Sheikh) Currently, president of CAOA (Central Agency for Organization & Administration (at the level of Minister), in addition to being a tenure-track professor of Public Administration at Cairo University. • Head, civil service council. • PhD in Public Administration, School of Public Affairs and Administration (SPAA), Western Michigan University (WMU), Kalamazoo, Michigan, USA. • former, Vice-Minister of Planning, Monitoring and Administrative Reform. • Member of the Supreme Committee for Administrative Reform headed by the PM of Egypt. • Vice-head of the Executive Council of the Arab Administrative Development Organization (ARADO), (one of the Arab League regional organizations) • Deputy, head of the Executive Committee of the African Society of Public Administration and Administration (AAPAM) for North Africa • Former Advisor at the Ministry of Local Development for Decentralization and Capacity Building. • Member of the Egyptian National Committee for Governance, to facilitate the national report to the African Peer Review Mechanism, • Former Head of the Department of Public Administration, and Acting Vice-Dean of the Faculty of Economics and Political Science for Community and Environment Service Affairs, Future University in Egypt. • Former Director of the Public Administration Research and Consultations Center, Faculty of Economics and Political Science, Cairo University. • Member of several governmental committees such as the Administrative Reform Committee, New Local Administration Law Drafting Committee, Civil Service Law Committee, Member of several professional associations such as the Arab Administrative Development Organization and worked as a consultant to many international organizations such as UNWOMEN. • Participated in several conferences inside and outside Egypt and have published several research papers in the field of public administration, administrative reform, organizational development, decentralization and local reform. • As a university professor, has taught several courses and supervised lots of PhD and Master’s thesis.
+Dr. Saleh Abdel Rahman (also known as Dr. Saleh El-Sheikh) currently serves as the President of the Central Agency for Organization and Administration (CAOA) at the ministerial level.
+He is also a tenured Professor of Public Administration at Cairo University and the Head of the Civil Service Council.
+Dr. El‑Sheikh holds a PhD in Public Administration from the School of Public Affairs and Administration (SPAA) at Western Michigan University (WMU), USA.
+He previously served as Egypt’s Vice‑Minister of Planning, Monitoring, and Administrative Reform and is a member of the Supreme Committee for Administrative Reform, chaired by the Prime Minister of Egypt.
+He has held several leadership positions regionally and continent‑wide, including Vice‑Chair of the Executive Council of the Arab Administrative Development Organization (ARADO), a specialized agency of the Arab League, and Deputy Head of the Executive Committee of the African Association for Public Administration and Management (AAPAM) for North Africa.
+Dr. El‑Sheikh has also served as Advisor for Decentralization and Capacity Building at the Ministry of Local Development and as a member of the Egyptian National Committee for Governance, contributing to the national report for the African Peer Review Mechanism.
+His academic leadership roles include serving as Head of the Department of Public Administration and Acting Vice‑Dean for Community and Environmental Service Affairs at the Faculty of Economics and Political Science, Future University in Egypt.
+He also previously directed the Public Administration Research and Consultations Center at Cairo University.
+He has contributed to several governmental committees, including the Administrative Reform Committee, the New Local Administration Law Drafting Committee, and the Civil Service Law Committee.
+Dr. El‑Sheikh is an active member of several professional organizations, such as ARADO, and has consulted for a range of international institutions, including UN Women.
+A prolific scholar and practitioner, he has participated in numerous conferences in Egypt and abroad and has published widely on public administration, administrative reform, organizational development, decentralization, and local governance.
+As a university professor, he has taught various courses and supervised many master’s and doctoral theses.

-Dr. Nicholas is a public administration and governance scholar and practitioner with impressive practical and research experience in leadership and management, development policy, institutional analysis, performance management and human capital development.
-He is a Deputy Director (Administration) on secondment from the Office of the Head of Civil Service in Ghana to the Parliament of Ghana, where he provides technical support to the Office of the Clerk to Parliament/Office of the Head of the Parliamentary Service, in the areas of strategic planning, performance management and institutional reforms.
-At the Office of the Head of Civil Service, where he worked for approximately 14 years, Dr. Ayamga was involved in the development of human resource management policies for the Ghana Civil Service as well as strategic planning and performance management.
-He is an Adjunct Lecturer at the University of Ghana (Business School) and the Ghana Institute of Management and Public Administration (GIMPA).
-Dr. Ayamga holds a Ph.D. in Advanced Policy Studies from the National Graduate Institute for Policy Studies (GRIPS), Tokyo, Japan.
+Dr. Nicholas Ayamga is a public administration and governance expert with extensive practical and research experience in leadership, development policy, institutional analysis, performance management, and human capital development.
+He currently serves as Deputy Director (Monitoring and Evaluation) on secondment from the Office of the Head of the Civil Service to the Parliament of Ghana, where he supports the Office of the Clerk/Parliamentary Service in strategic planning, performance management, and institutional reform.
+With approximately 14 years of service at the Office of the Head of Civil Service, Dr. Ayamga contributed significantly to human resource policy development, strategic planning, and performance management for the Ghana Civil Service.
+He also teaches as an Adjunct Lecturer at the University of Ghana Business School and the Ghana Institute of Management and Public Administration (GIMPA).
+Dr. Ayamga holds a PhD in Advanced Policy Studies from the National Graduate Institute for Policy Studies (GRIPS) in Tokyo, Japan.

 Mr. Ayoub J. Kilabuka